 After graduating, Scott joined the marketing department at Sonia Friedman Productions (SFP) in 2018.
 There he worked on 30+ West End and Broadway productions, including Olivier Award-winning new plays such as The Ferryman, The Inheritance & Tom Stoppard’s Leopoldstadt, and large scale musicals such as Mean Girls and Dreamgirls.

 In 2021, Scott became Marketing & Communications Director at Hampstead Theatre, working predominantly on Hampstead’s 2021-2022 season of world premiere plays.
-In May 2022, Scott will be taking up the position of Head of Marketing at National Theatre, which is responsible for managing and maintaining the extended life of National Theatre productions, in London’s West End, on tour throughout the UK, on Broadway, internationally, and in collaboration with co-producing partners around the world.
+In May 2022, Scott took up the position of Head of Marketing at National Theatre, which is responsible for managing and maintaining the extended life of National Theatre productions, in London’s West End, on tour throughout the UK, on Broadway, internationally, and in collaboration with co-producing partners around the world.

 Whilst studying Carys worked for Theatr na nÓg as a freelance Sponsorship Assistant.
 This was the result of a hypothetical sponsorship pitch for a fundraising module on the Arts Management course that turned into a real partnership.
 Western Power Distribution sponsored Theatr na nÓg’s musical Eye of the Storm in 2019 after listening to Carys’ pitch.